avoy18/petitioner/readme.txt

 = 0.6.2 =
 * Allow passing images to the petition letter
+* Fix relative paths on images in the email templates

 = 0.6.1 =
 * Allow passing images to the WYSIWYG editor